Skip to Content

 As a former in-house counsel, Gina has a deep understanding of the inner workings of financial institutions and investment platforms.
 For more than a decade, she has held various senior roles counseling executives in the financial services industry.
 In addition, Gina has past experience serving as in-house counsel for a third-party administrator and as a former investigator for the Employee Benefits Security Administration.
 She draws on her first-hand experience, having worked on all sides of transactions and advising on the many facets of the retirement plan industry, to deliver strategic technical guidance, creative problem-solving, and practical business advice in a rapidly changing regulatory environment.

-In addition to her work in benefits, Gina is passionate about new and emerging technologies such as blockchain and their application to the financial services industry.
+In addition to her work in benefits, Gina is passionate about new and emerging technologies such as blockchain and their application to the financial services industry, and is a certified fintech expert by the Blockchain Council.
 Recognized as a thought leader and speaker in the field of ERISA and employee benefit plans, she remains at the forefront of industry advancements, continuously striving to drive innovation and solutions for her clients.
+She is also a contributing author to the 403(b) Answer Book (Wolters Kluwer, 16th ed.), the leading resource providing comprehensive guidance on section 403(b) plans, 501(c)(3) organizations, and church plans.

 Professional and Community Involvement